 - Taste: warm, citrus notes, hints of lemon pepper

 Coriander plays a big role in many Indian dishes.
 It is a staple spice and is even used fresh as an herb in many dishes.
 Whole coriander seeds are often used in Indian pickle recipes.
+It is kept as a staple ground into coriander powder and used as well.

 11. Coriander Powder